Joseph Young House

 The Joseph Young House is an historic home that is located in Newlin Township, Chester County, Pennsylvania.

 It was added to the National Register of Historic Places in 1985.

 History and architectural features

 This house was built in 1835, and is a two-story, five-bay, fieldstone dwelling that was designed in a Georgian/Federal style.
 It has a large, two-story, stone, rear kitchen and bedroom wing.
 It has a gable roof, and features a central entrance with semi-circular fanlight and dual gable end chimneys with parapets.
 Also located on the property are a banked milkhouse/smokehouse and a four-seat, Gothic-style outhouse.

-It was added to the National Register of Historic Places in 1985.